 However, when the architect begins designing the home, they notice that the HOA design guidelines dictate that the ranch-style home the buyers want to build must have a minimum of 1,500 square feet on the main level.

-This is why the HOA square footage requirements should be considered prior to purchasing a lot.
+This is why the HOA's square footage requirements should be considered before purchasing a lot.

 In most HOA areas, you’ll immediately notice that the architectural style is consistent throughout the development.
 This is due to the HOA style guidelines.

-The guidelines may restrict builders from including design elements like balconies, columns, or bay windows, which would keep the building costs lower.
-Alternatively, the guidelines may require certain architectural design elements, which would increase the total project cost.
+The guidelines may restrict builders from including design elements like balconies, columns, or bay windows, which would lower building costs.
+Alternatively, the guidelines may require certain architectural design elements, increasing the total project cost.

 Exterior cladding is likely included in the design guidelines to present a uniform exterior appearance.

 Roofing materials are also a consideration.
-For example, fire-prone areas may require tightly-interlocking clay tile over a fire-resistant cap sheet.
-Both the cap sheet and the tile are far more expensive than a traditional shingle roof.
-The cost of the roof could potentially double if higher-end materials are required by the HOA.
+For example, fire-prone areas may require tightly interlocking clay tile over a fire-resistant cap sheet.
+The cap sheet and the tile are far more expensive than a traditional shingle roof.
+The roof cost could potentially double if higher-end materials are required by the HOA.

 Landscaping is often an underestimated (or even forgotten) budget item for new builds.
 But landscaping can be costly, especially when the HOA is involved in landscape design.